Saymar567/new-portfolio/README.md

 - Tailwind
 - Vite

-It consists of my achievements developing apps and a game as a full stack web developer and a little bit about me.
+It consists of my achievements developing apps, a game as a full stack web developer and a little bit about me.
 Hope you enjoy it!